Buru language: Possession

 Depending on its distribution a possessive word can behave verbally or nominally, or as the head of a predicative possessive construction or as the modifier of the possessive NP.

 The possessive word is the only word in the Buru language obligatorily inflected for person and number and behaves much like a verb in its affixing possibilities.
 All examples in this section have been taken from Grimes, 1991 chapter 14.

 The basic structure of the constituent is SVO.

 Functional and distributional behaviour of the possessive construction:

 Applicative /-k/ is used to indicate a definite pronominal object (an object that functions as a pronoun).

 The possessive word can also accept valence changing verbal prefixes; however, this is restricted to the third singular form nake.

 People can be put at someone's disposal through the combination of //ep-em-//.

 The possessive word, with or without a proceeding cliticised free pronoun, functions as a possessive pronoun with a NP.

 Used with verbs of exchange, the possessive word can have the force of a dative argument.

 Morphology

 Demonstratives

 The World Atlas of Language Structures (WALS) classifies demonstratives based on two criteria: the demonstrative has a meaning that contrasts with some other form in terms of physical proximity to the speaker, so that there is at least a two-way contrast of proximal (near speaker) versus distal (not near speaker); or that the form can be used as an indication that the hearer is intended to direct their attention towards something in the physical environment.

 Buru follows an order of noun-demonstrative in noun phrases (NP).
 This appears to be typical of languages in the Centro-Malayo Polynesian (CMP) language family.
-Paulohi, Tetun and Nualu are just some of the CMP languages that follow this pattern, and there do not appear to be any exceptions to this rule.
+Paulohi, Tetun and Nuaulu are just some of the CMP languages that follow this pattern, and there do not appear to be any exceptions to this rule.